-- Distributions that you rolled over, including distributions made in 2021 and rolled over after December 31, 2021 (outstanding rollovers). - Recharacterizations. - Distributions that are a return of contributions under Return of IRA Contributions, earlier. - Distributions made on or after age 59/2 if you made a contribution (including a conversion or a rollover from a qualified retirement plan) for any year from 1998 through 2016. - A one-time distribution to fund an HSA.
+- Distributions that you rolled over, including distributions made in 2022 and rolled over after December 31, 2022 (outstanding rollovers). - · Recharacterizations. - Distributions that are a return of contributions under Return of IRA Contributions, earlier. - Distributions made on or after age 591/2 if you made a contribution (including a conversion or a rollover from a qualified retirement plan) for any year from 1998 through 2017. - A one-time distribution to fund an HSA.
 For details, see Pub.
 969. - Qualified charitable distributions (QCDs).
 For details, see Are Distributions Taxable? in chapter 1 of Pub.
-590-B. - · Distributions made upon death or due to disability if a contribution was made (including a conversion or a rollover from a qualified retirement plan) for any year from 1998 through 2016. - · Qualified distributions from Part IV of your 2021 Form 8915-F (2020) disasters), if any, you repaid no later than June 25, 2021, if the distributions were to be used to purchase or construct a main home in a 2020 disaster area, but the home was not purchased or constructed because of the 2020 disaster.

-· Distributions that are incident to divorce.
+590-B. - Distributions made upon death or due to disability if a contribution was made (including a conversion or a rollover from a qualified retirement plan) for any year from 1998 through 2017. - Qualified distributions from Part IV of your 2022 Form(s) 8915-F, if any, you repaid in 2022 no later than the deadline for repayment. - Distributions that are incident to divorce.
 The transfer of part or all of your Roth IRA to your spouse under a divorce or separation agreement isn't taxable to you or your spouse.

 Qualified disaster distributions.
-Be sure to CAUTION include on line 19 all qualified disaster distributions made in 2021. even if they were later repaid, unless they fall under the 4th or 7th bullet above.
+Be sure to include on line 19 all qualified disaster distributions made in 2022, EAUTION even if they were later repaid, unless they fall under the

+4th or 7th bullet above.

 If, after considering the items above, you don't have an amount to enter on line 19, don't complete Part III; your Roth IRA distribution(s) isn't taxable.
-Instead, include your total Roth IRA distribution(s) on 2021 Form 1040, 1040-SR, or 1040-NR, line 4a.
+Instead, include your total Roth IRA distribution(s) on 2022 Form 1040, 1040-SR, or 1040-NR, line 4a.

-If you had a qualified first-time homebuyer distribution from your Roth IRA and you made a contribution (including a conversion or a rollover from a qualified retirement plan) to a Roth IRA for any year from 1998 through 2016, enter the amount of your qualified expenses on line 20, but don't enter more than \$10,000 reduced by the total of all your prior qualified first-time homebuyer distributions.
+If you had a qualified first-time homebuyer distribution from your Roth IRA and you made a contribution (including a conversion or a rollover from a qualified retirement plan) to a Roth IRA for any year from 1998 through 2017, enter the amount of your qualified expenses on line 20, but don't enter more than \$10,000 reduced by the total of all your prior qualified first-time homebuyer distributions.
 For details, see Are Distributions Taxable? in chapter 2 of Pub.
 590-B.